NorMenMe/react-quiz/README.md

             - where should useEffect live? in Quiz
             - next button updates the state counter
             - built inside quiz, missing a task inside the first param

+-on Button next, do I need the conditional rendering ?
+- useEffect is re-rendering the page
+- test diff with empty dependency
+- reset border & enabled checkbox with a conditional ?
+-